 The Grand Teton was recorded on medium format Technical Pan film using a Bronica RF 645 camera.
 While the Rollei SL66 had been my main outfit for some years, I found the advantages of the Bronica rangefinder's relatively symmetrical wide angle lens and the camera's ability to hold Tech Pan flat outweighed the tilt that made the Rollei SL66 so unique.

 Kodak's Technical Pan film was probably the finest grain film ever made that could be used for landscape photography.
-I still have a rather large stash of it in the freezer, though it has been discontinued for a number of years.
 The medium format Tech Pan image is rather grain free even at 22 by 28 inches.